- #Mobile app development

 The choice of technology for its implementation affects the immediate response of a mobile app to everything that happens on the server-side: bandwidth consumption, server or mobile app load, etc. You may apply:

-- Push notifications, which is a standard technology of informing your users.
+• Push notifications, which is a standard technology for informing your users.
 However, there is no possibility to control them on the server;

-- WebSocket that enables open connections between the client and the webserver.
+• WebSocket enables open connections between the client and the web server.
 It eliminates the need to constantly send the request checking whether the data is available or not;

 When you create a social media app, you may apply both WebSocket and push notifications in case you need to add dynamics to obtain the notifications.